Kuminoti/Dmath-Vectoranalysis-and-complex-Math/README.md

-# Vector Math Library
+# Vector, Vector Analysis, and Differential Geometry Math Library

-This is a simple C++ library for vector mathematics, providing classes for 2D and 3D vectors.
+This is a simple C++ library for vector mathematics, vector analysis, and differential geometry, providing classes for 2D and 3D vectors, and the creation of more complex mathematical vector objects like vectorial parametric curves.

-## Introduction
+## Introduction to Vectors and Vector Analysis

+### Description of a Vector
+A mathematical vector is an ordered set of numerical values that represents a directed quantity, typically in 2D or 3D space, characterized by its magnitude (length) and direction.
+It can be visualized as an arrow extending from an origin to a point in space, with its length indicating the magnitude and its direction indicating the orientation in space.
+Vectors are fundamental in various mathematical fields, including linear algebra, geometry, and physics.

+### Vector Analysis Overview

+Vector analysis deals with mathematical operations and concepts involving vectors, such as addition, subtraction, scalar multiplication, dot products, cross products, and calculus operations like differentiation and integration in vector spaces.

 The Vector Math Library (Vectormath) consists of two main classes: Vec2D for 2D vectors and Vec3D for 3D vectors.
-These classes offer functionality for basic vector operations and support different coordinate systems including Cartesian, polar, spherical, and cylindrical coordinates.
+These classes offer functionality for basic vector operations and support different coordinate systems, including Cartesian, polar, spherical, and cylindrical coordinates.
+A class called CoordinateSystem is used to build a simple abstraction and provide basic functionality.

 ## Coordinate Systems

 The library allows you to work with different coordinate systems by defining the desired standard coordinate system using preprocessor directives.
 Available coordinate systems are:

-- Cartesian 3D (CARTESIAN_IS_3D_STANDARD)
-- Cartesian 2D (CARTESIAN_IS_2D_STANDARD)
+- Cartesian 2D (CARTESIAN_IS_2D_STANDARD) (X: ; Y: )
-- Polar (POLAR_IS_STANDARD)
+- Polar (POLAR_IS_STANDARD) (r: ; φ: )

+- Cartesian 3D (CARTESIAN_IS_3D_STANDARD) (X: ; Y: ; Z: )
-- Spherical (SPHERE_IS_STANDARD)
+- Spherical (SPHERE_IS_STANDARD) (r: ; φ: ; θ: )
-- Cylindrical (CYLINDER_IS_STANDARD)
+- Cylindrical (CYLINDER_IS_STANDARD) (r: ; φ: ; h: )
+### r(Radius)
+### φ(Phi): angle one
+### θ(Theta): angle two
+### h(height)

 You can define which coordinate system to use by uncommenting the corresponding preprocessor directive in the header file.